RB-DataAnalyst/RB_DataAnlayst.GitHub.io/bank.md

 Below are the SQL queries used in the project, each query is accompanied by its respective output image:

 #### 2.1 Top Borrowers and Their Amounts Due
+Identify specific borrowers (typically government bodies or ministries of finance) with the highest amounts due, providing a clearer picture of responsibility and financial management at a more granular level within the countries.
 ```sql
 SELECT Borrower, Country, "Due to IDA" AS due
 FROM banking_data